Spend Forecasting is the most important tool for Procurement. Why?

 - To increase the price, you need to present arguments and the increase is accepted on two basis: wage changes and raw material price.
 The direct reasons will do good.

-- Direct categories are managed by the Procurement Category Manager from the perspective of cost and process while the other (indirect) categories are managed by the same but from process perspective only.
+- Direct categories are managed by the Procurement Category Manager from the perspective of cost and process while the other (indirect) categories are managed by the same but from a process perspective only.

 - To obtain its full benefits, the information or data should be properly applied.
 Given the required data, it must show all the ins and outs.